samfearn/MathsDept/_posts/2018-07-20-buildingthesite1.md

 [![Jekyll](https://jekyllrb.com/img/logo-2x.png){:.col.one.right style="margin: 10px"}][Jekyll]

 This website was built as a static site using [Jekyll].
-The purpose of the current short (hopefully) series of posts is to explain what that means, why I chose to build the site this way, and to explain how the site was created so that others can build a similar site.
+The purpose of the current (hopefully short) series of posts is to explain what that means, why I chose to build the site this way, and to explain how the site was created so that others can build a similar site.
 In this first post, I want to explain what is meant by a 'static' site and the types of files involved in creating a Jekyll based site.
 Those who don't need or want to read about the background to the website can find all the source files for this website in the relevant repository on my [github page].

 ## The (main) types of files in a website ##

 There are four main types of files involved in a simple website that we'll consider here.
 Many books have been written on each of these and so the point of this post won't be to explain these in any details, but will hopefully give you an idea of the building blocks of a website and how they fit together in a Jekyll website.
-In the same way as a $\LaTeX{}$ file, all of the files I'll discuss here can be read and edited as plain text files in any text editor, though there exist many specialised developers tools for working with the different file types, just as there is for $\LaTeX{}$.
-I'll make comparisons to $\LaTeX{}$ at various points in this post, as I assume that most people reading this have some experience with $\LaTeX{}$ already.
-If you don't have any experience with $\LaTeX{}$ simply ignore these analogies - or feel free to learn a little about $\LaTeX{}$ [here][LatexPost].
+In the same way as a $\LaTeX{}$ file, all of the files I'll discuss here can be read and edited as plain text files in any text editor, though there exist many specialised developers tools for working with the different file types, just as there are for $\LaTeX{}$ files.
+If you'd like to learn more about $\LaTeX{}$, I wrote a brief introduction in my [previous post][LatexPost].

 ### The Content ###

 #### HTML ####

 HTML (or HyperText Markup Language) files, stored as `.html` files, contain the main content for [**most**](#server-side-scripts) websites.
-HTML is similar to $\LaTeX{}$, in that we focus on writing the content of the document and label the structure and the presentation of the content is handled [separately](#CSS) and interpreted by the web browser.
+HTML is similar to $\LaTeX{}$, in that we focus on writing the content of the document and label the structure, and the presentation of the content is handled [separately](#CSS) and interpreted by the web browser.
 A simple example of an HTML document (with the same *structure* as one of our $\LaTeX{}$ [examples][LatexExamples]) might look like:

 ~~~html
 <!DOCTYPE html>